 Configuring client profiles

-This section describes some of the common options you can configure when creating or editing client profiles in the Session Configuration Manager utility.
-See the online help supplied with Session Configuration Manager for a complete list of options related to each technology.
+This section describes some of the common options you can configure when creating or editing client profiles in the Session Configuration Manager.
+For a list of options related to each technology, see the Session Configuration Manager Help.

 Start options